Code Of Conduct For Employees

-- the gift is unsolicited
+- The gift is unsolicited,

-- the gift is one of very small intrinsic value (e.g. diary, calendar, bottle of wine/spirits etc.)
+- The gift is one of very small intrinsic value (e.g. diary, calendar, bottle of wine/spirits etc.),

-- the overall value of such gifts accepted by an employee does not exceed €70 in total for the year
+- The overall value of such gifts accepted by an employee does not exceed €70 in total for the year

-- any gifts received must be disclosed in writing to that employee’s immediate superior
+- any gifts received must be disclosed in writing to that employee’s immediate superior.

-In all other cases, the gift should be returned to the sender, with a note advising that acceptance would be contrary to Group policy.
+In all other cases, the gift should be returned to the sender, with a note advising that acceptance would be contrary to company policy.
 Details of returned gifts must be notified at once to the recipient’s superior in writing.

 In addition to the above disclosure requirements, any employee involved in purchasing decisions are required to submit to that employee’s immediate superior, on an annual basis, a list of all gifts received.
 In the event that no gifts have been received a “Nil” disclosure is required.